 Formerly the Peak 8 Fun Park, Epic Discovery is a prime summer adventure park on top of Breck's Peak 8.
 Take the scenic gondola ride up to the top to discover an epic playscape.

-Activities include the Breckenridge Gold runner Coaster, as well as alpine slides, a bounce house, bungee trampoline, and the largest human maze in Colorado.
+Activities include the Breckenridge Gold Runner Coaster, as well as alpine slides, a bounce house, a bungee trampoline, and the largest human maze in Colorado.
 If you're a mountain biker, this is a great place to take your bike and enjoy the thrilling ride down to the base.
-For kids, a Kids Zip Line and Ropes Course gives a jolt of adrenaline on a smaller, kid-friendly scale.
+For kids, a Kids Zip Line and Ropes Course give a jolt of adrenaline on a smaller, kid-friendly scale.

 A recent expansion took the park over to Peak 7, as well.
 The new-and-improved park includes a bigger Gold Summit Climbing wall, a new zipline course with 10 towers, and a new Alpineer Challenge Course.

 Of course, winter is a prime season to play outside in Breck, too — and it doesn't have to be on the ski slopes.
 Good Times Adventures has been one of the leading outfitters for winter activities in Breck for more than 30 years.

 Good Times Adventures specializes in snowmobiling tours and dog sledding.
 The lodge is just a few miles from downtown, and they are prepared to equip outdoor enthusiasts for as long a journey as you wish.

 Even if you're a beginner, you'll do just fine on snowmobiling trips.
 Trails are available for all levels.
 Dog sledding tours are hands-on in that participants get time to actually guide the team of Siberian huskies themselves.

 There is no better way to see the majesty of Breck under a blanket of snow than by getting out into it.
 Skiing and snowboarding may be the first choice, but this is a perfect alternative if you want to get away from the slopes for a little while.